ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 ### Passport Visa Format

-Passport Visas are JWS Compact Serialization strings of the following form when represented in JSON:
+Passport Visas are JWS Compact Serialization strings of the following form when represented as JSON:

 ```
 {